isc-projects/bind9/doc/arm/reference.rst

    is a CNAME, then the subsequent lookup for the target of the CNAME is counted separately.)
 The default is 32.

+.. namedconf:statement:: max-query-restarts
+   :tags: server, query
+   :short: Sets the maximum number of chained CNAMEs to follow

+   This sets the maximum number of successive CNAME targets to follow when resolving a client query, before terminating the query to avoid a CNAME loop.
+Valid values are 1 to 255.
+The default is 11.

 .. namedconf:statement:: notify-delay
    :tags: transfer, zone
    :short: Sets the delay (in seconds) between sending sets of NOTIFY messages for a zone.